lbfm-rwth/gap-in-algebraic-research-2018/program.md

 * Start: Wednesday August 30th <!-- TODO: insert start time -->
 * Finish: Friday September 1st <!-- TODO: insert end time -->

 The focus of the workshop will be on presenting research and development related to GAP.
-Topics may include (but will not be limited to):

-* TBA

-If you have any suggestions for the program, please let the organisers know.
+Please submit your proposal (e.g., topics you want to see covered, title of your talk) to the organisers <gapdays2017-fall@gapdays.de>.

 ## Code sprint
 * Start: Monday September 4th <!-- TODO: insert start time -->